Philosophy of Karate

 (Vincent A. Cruz (Author))

-another good version of the Niju Kun (20 Precepts) is the interpretation by Teruyuki Okazaki called
+another really good version of the Niju Kun (20 Precepts) is the interpretation by Teruyuki Okazaki called

 click here for the 10 Precepts by Anko Itosu click here for the "Seven Virtues of Bu" of Matsumura